gracestewar/git-test/README.md

 # git-test
-Thus is a test repo
+This is a test repo